devnull-cz/c-prog-lang/modules/integer-literals.md

       |                 ^~~
 ```

-- if you use a larger number than fits within a byte as an argument for the `%c`
+- If you use a larger number than fits within a byte as an argument for the `%c`
   conversion, the higher bits are trimmed.
 The rule here is that the `int`
   argument is converted within `printf` to `unsigned char` (not just `char`!),
   then printed as a character (= letter).
-More on integer conversion in
+More on the integer conversion in
   upcoming lectures.
 See also
 #module numbers.md Numbers
   on why you never pass a `char` nor `short` to a variadic function.